Charlotte-Viktorsson/Anax-Flat/content/contact.md

 Contact
 ==============================================

-Any questions about this site can be emailed to [Charlotte Viktorsson](mailto:charlotte.viktorsson.karlshamn@gmail.com).
+Any questions about this site can be emailed to [ArtIst](mailto:charlotte.viktorsson.karlshamn@gmail.com).